Kankoda/website/collections/_licensekit-features/gumroad.md

 ## Offline mode

 If your software needs to work offline, LicenseKit can cache the last fetched license and ignore any non-license errors that occur during the license validation.

-## License expiration

-You can easily map expiration information from the Gumroad licemse, or as easily customize the expiration if you don't want to use the information provided by the service provider.